rue/code-guidelines/README.md

 code-guidelines
 ===============

-Multiple coding guidelines for evey language we use within the organization.
+Multiple coding guidelines that we use within the organization.